-Ranked #1 by U.S. News & World Report, our online Engineering Management program prepares you to lead with confidence.
+Ranked #1 by U.S. News & World Report, Johns Hopkins Engineering for Professionals online Engineering Management program prepares you to lead with confidence.
 The curriculum provides engineering professionals the opportunity to build competencies in an array of technical and managerial positions.
 While management courses serve as the core of the program, you have the opportunity to choose which specialty track aligns with your interests and goals.

 If you are pursuing a career in the systems acquisition, systems development, or a production domain as a project manager or program manager, or aspire to general management, the Technical Leadership track is oriented for you.
 For the functional manager seeking to further develop a mix of management and technical skills, you can choose a specialty track to advance those technical skills in your chosen engineering discipline while enhancing your ability to manage and supervise technical personnel.
 The tracks provide graduate-level work to mix your chosen specialty with engineering management perspectives.

 Instructors are experienced technical leaders and executives who discuss challenges you are likely to face as a professional.